memento-ai/Memento/README.md

 - `@memento-ai/synopsis-agent`: Responsible for generating a concise summary or "synopsis" of the latest conversational exchange between a user and an assistant.
 - `@memento-ai/types`: Provides the core data types and schemas used throughout the Memento application.
 - `@memento-ai/utils`: Provides a set of utility functions and tools for the Memento project.

+### Applications

+The Memento monorepo also includes the following applications:

+- `add-path-comments`: A utility application that adds or updates the "Path" comment at the top of TypeScript files in the Memento project.
+- `ingest`: A command-line utility for ingesting files into a Memento database.
+- `memento-cli`: A command-line interface (CLI) for interacting with the Memento AI system.
+- `select-similar-mems`: A utility for selecting mementos from a Memento database based on their similarity to a given content.
+- `update-readmes`: A utility for updating the README.md files across the Memento monorepo project.

 ## Requirements
 - Memento requires ollama for generating embeddings, using the model 'nomic-embed-text'.